Requirements and tips for renting a car abroad

 Familiarize yourself with the local rules of the road well before you actually get into the car.
-Study up on such details as which side of the road to drive on, who has the right of way in a traffic circle and whether you're permitted to turn right on a red light.
+Study up on such details as which side of the road to drive on, who has the right of way in a traffic circle and whether you're permitted to turn right (or left, in some countries) on a red light.
 The best sources for this type of information are the country's consulate or embassy, or an up-to-date guidebook.

 Check with your auto insurance company to see whether a rental car abroad would be covered under your current policy.
-Unless you're a U.S. citizen renting in Canada or Mexico, you probably won't be covered under your existing policy, so you'll need to purchase insurance from your rental car company at the time of booking.
+In most cases you won't be covered in foreign countries, so you'll need to purchase insurance from your rental car company at the time of booking or rely on coverage provided by the credit card you use to pay for the rental.
 Be sure that your coverage, whatever the source, meets the foreign country's minimum coverage requirements.

 --updated by Sarah Schlichter